citrix/citrix-daas-rest-go/citrixorchestration/docs/ActionMachineOperationDetailsResponseModel.md

 HasFailedAccounts returns a boolean if a field has been set.

+### SetFailedAccountsNil

+`func (o *ActionMachineOperationDetailsResponseModel) SetFailedAccountsNil(b bool)`

+ SetFailedAccountsNil sets the value for FailedAccounts to be an explicit nil

+### UnsetFailedAccounts
+`func (o *ActionMachineOperationDetailsResponseModel) UnsetFailedAccounts()`

+UnsetFailedAccounts ensures that no value is present for FailedAccounts, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)